Quafadas/scripts/readme.md

 `just --list` to see the available commands.

+`just inspectManually` to see the "application".
+It'll take a second on browser load to resolve the ESM imports.

-`just` is the demo... it;
+`just` (the default) is the `demo` as such... it;
 - Builds the facade in scala-js-cli (with our import map linking trick)
+- Runs the tests
   - Fires up playwright
   - Fires up a JDK 18+ `SimpleHttpServer`
   - Tests that the browser responds as expected to input events

 ## Goals